 January 20th is a couple of months away, but it’s not too early to be much more actively vigilant about the potential consequences of Tuesday’s election.
 Actually, I hope it’s not too late.

 We can also choose to consciously, deliberately, and respectfully, re-build our civic engagement.
-The demonization of compromise and ridicule of opposing ideas is poison.
+The demonization of compromise and ridicule of opposing ideas are poison.
 Politics is, by design, not a winner take all process.
 There is no virtue in diminishing the different judgments of others.
 There is no justice when only one voice is allowed to matter.
 Our founders recognized this, and rejected it as tyranny.
 Today, when our radio and TV hosts, our friends and family, and especially our elected leaders reject compromise and ridicule opposing ideas, we must recognize it and label it as the same tyranny.
 And just as our founders did, we must reject it and do the hard work of building and operating a thriving republic.

 For me, I’ll watch the new administration as closely as I know how.